 CAOT has two important documents that may help therapists define your practice.
 The first document is the Profile of Occupational Therapy Practice in Canada (2012).
 The Profile of Occupational Therapy Practice in Canada reflects current evidence in the areas of competency and occupational therapy practice and integrates new information and models within a continuum of skills and knowledge needed by the occupational therapy workforce to meet health needs.
 The Profile identifies the seven main roles of occupational therapists as a/n:

 - Expert in enabling occupation

 - Scholarly practitioner and

-The second document to consult to define your practice is the latest set of guidelines for occupational therapy in Canada entitled, Enabling Occupation II: Advancing a Vision of Health, Well-being and Justice through Occupation (Townsend & Polatajko, 2007).
+The second document to consult to define your practice is the latest set of guidelines for occupational therapy in Canada entitled, Enabling Occupation II: Advancing a Vision of Health, Well-being and Justice through Occupation, 2nd Ed.
+(Townsend & Polatajko, 2013).
 This text states that occupational therapy is necessary when engagement in the occupations of everyday living becomes a challenge and that there are five essential elements to occupational therapy (as an expert in enabling occupation).
 All five essential elements should be present in all occupational enablement practices in the direct delivery of professional services to qualify as occupational therapy.
 The essential elements of occupational therapy practice are:

 - Presence of an occupational challenge

 - Client–specific goals/challenges/solutions and client-centred enablement

 - A reasoning process that can deal with complexity